 While children with both disorders manifest problems with attention, careful observation often reveals that the attention problems in Asperger’s are quite different from that of ADHD.
-For instance, in Asperger’s disorder, attention problems are attributed to a need for structured routines, language difficulties, obsessive rituals and self stimulating behaviors.
+For instance, in Asperger’s disorder, attention problems are attributed to a need for structured routines, language difficulties, obsessive rituals, and self-stimulating behaviors.
 ADHD, on the other hand, compromises a child’s attention by disrupting the way information is processed in the central nervous system producing hyperactivity and impulsivity.

 Some other differences between Asperger’s and ADHD include:

-- Children with Asperger’s have the ability to focus on an activity of interest, usually one activity that excludes everything else in his environment.
+- Children with Asperger’s have the ability to focus on an activity of interest, usually one activity that excludes everything else in their environment.
 Asperger’s children tend to focus on this one activity for long periods of time.
 With ADHD, a child tends to focus on multiple activities but is easily distracted by his/her environment and jumps from one activity to another.

 - A child with Asperger’s can talk or play quietly.
 A child with ADHD finds it difficult to play or talk quietly.